file-format/Products/content/en/spreadsheet/net/simplexcel/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Freeze Panes in a worksheet</h2>
 <p>The open source Simplexcel library has provided the capability for freezing panes in a worksheet using couple C# .NET commands.
-Freeze panes is a very useful feature while working on multiple worksheets, You can keep an area of a worksheet visible while you scroll to another area of the worksheet.
+Freeze panes is a useful feature while working on multiple worksheets, You can keep an area of a worksheet visible while you scroll to another area of the worksheet.
 At the moment, it is being kept simple; you can either freeze the first row or the leftmost column (A) of a worksheet.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}